 - Go to Edit > SSL Certificates > Import Certificates, and then use the file picker to find, select, and open the .cer file.

 This issue may also occur if there are multiple certificates (root and intermediate).
-To fix this error, both certificates must be added.
+To fix this error, all certificates must be imported.

 - Install OpenSSL.